ebrahimabdallah/Introduction_to_Algorithms/Chapter 1.md

  * **Efficiency**

-    * Algorithms designed for the same problem can differ due to different hardware , software and execution time
+    * Algorithms their efficiency designed for the same problem can differ due to different hardware ,software and execution time